 We appreciate this opportunity to share a plan, which recognizes the complex needs of our students and opportunities for them to participate as valued and active members of our school communities.

-We hope that all our students with exceptionalities feel supported as they strive to be the best they can possibly be.
+We hope that all our amazing students with exceptionalities feel supported as they strive to maximize their potential, work hard and prepare for success in their future endeavours.